oguzhan-yilmaz/karpenter-eks-vpc-secondary-cidr/docs/karpenter.md

 #### Check the `.status` of the Karpenter AWSNodeTemplate

 - `AWSNodeTemplate` object will update it's `.status` definition with the resolved Subnet and Security Group IDs.
+- Check these IDs to make sure they are correct.

 ```bash
 kubectl -n karpenter get awsnodetemplate default -o yaml | yq '.status'